-The Certified Medication Aide class teaches students the basic techniques and safety procedures for medication administration.
+The Certified Medication Aide course teaches students the basic techniques and safety procedures for medication administration.
 Medication Aides assist residents with medications, and students will learn the classifications and side effects of drugs used in an elder care setting.
 This course is intended to prepare students to safely perform the standard duties of a Medication Aide within Kansas licensed adult care homes.
 The class consists of 75 Clock Hours of training.
 50 Clock Hours are dedicated to online/book learning (didactic portion) and 25 Clock Hours are lab/clinical.

 We Care Online reserves the right to cancel this course if the minimum number of student do not register.